Obed101/athfarms/README.md

 # ATHFARMS
-Private Repository For The Athframs Project
+Public Repository For The Athframs Project

 The Athfarms project is a web application I built for an individual firm to market agricultural goods and services
 `utils.py` among other items are not published to this repository.
 Contact me for the private repo